ErpNetDocs/winclient/introduction/command-ribbon.md

 ![Minimize the Ribbon with a button](pictures/minimize-ribbon-button.png)

 Another way you can minimize the Command Ribbon is with right click on the Customize Quick Access Toolbar button.
-Choose the function Minimize the Ribbon there:
+Choose the function <b>Minimize the Command Ribbon</b> there:

 ![Minimize the Ribbon with an action](pictures/minimize-ribbon-action.png)